GenAI Alone Isn’t Enough—Pair It with Learning Analytics.

 What is Generative AI in Education?

-Generative AI refers to algorithms that can create new content, including text, images, and code.
+Generative AI (GenAI) refers to algorithms that can create new content, including text, images, and code.
 In education, this technology powers tools like personalized tutors that can explain complex topics, automated assistants that generate lesson plans and quizzes, and creative platforms that help students brainstorm and write.
 Its strength lies in its ability to produce novel, context-aware material on demand.

 What is Learning Analytics?